 Let Your Skin Do the Work

 Skin is extremely vascular and therefore can directly absorb nutrients, making it a wonderful and vulnerable vehicle for the delivery of essential nutrients and bad toxins/carcinogens.
-While collagen itself does not absorb well when applied directly to the skin, Dr. Koo Skin Health Method’s skincare products, like our GLOSS (Anti-Oxidant Vitamin Serum), interdigitates natural essential oils with pure, natural Vitamins C, D, E, F, and K.
+While collagen itself does not absorb well when applied directly to the skin, Dr. Koo Skin Health Method’s skincare products, like our Anti-Oxidant Vitamin Serum, interdigitates natural essential oils with pure, natural Vitamins C, D, E, F, and K.

 Are collagen supplements effective for your skin?
 It’s still unclear, but Dr. Koo does offer an ecosystem of products that, when used together, will holistically treat pigment, wrinkles, pores, and texture, while essentially slowing the aging process and preventing damage.
-Visit www.drkooskincare.com and follow us on Facebook to see all of our products and learn more information.
+Follow us on Facebook to see all of our products and learn more information.